PumaFPV/PumaTX/README.md

 THIS README IS NOT UP TO DATE

 # Introduction:
-This is a try to build my own FPV controller based on ESP32 .
+This is a try to build my own FPV remote controller based on ESP32 (nRF52 later on) and DJI GL200A for its compactness and format.
-I want to make an alternative to OpenTX (it won't be as versatile of course) based on a DJI Mavic controller GL200A.

-Which is supposed to be cheaper than conventional controllers such as a Taranis (less than 50€ is my goal but actual controller is more expensive so I'll have to try 3D print it)

 # Release Candidates: